-- 1.6 Lickey & Blackwell and Cofton Hackett Parish Councils applied for designation as a neighbourhood area on 1 July 2014 and the designated neighbourhood area was approved by Bromsgrove District Council on 13 October 2014.
-The designated neighbourhood area is shown on Map 1 (page 4). - A steering group of local residents and Parish Councillors and interested local residents from both Parishes has met regularly to oversee the preparation of the NDP.
-From the beginning of the plan preparation process there has been a strong intention to engage and consult with as many local people and stakeholders as possible.
+- 1.3 Lickey & Blackwell and Cofton Hackett Parish Councils applied for designation as a neighbourhood area on 1 July 2014 and the designated neighbourhood area was approved by Bromsgrove District Council on 13 October 2014.
+The designated neighbourhood area is shown on Map 1 (page 4). - 1.4 The process for preparing a NDP is complex and lengthy, and there are a number of key steps.
+These are set out in Figure 1, below. - 1.5 In December 2013 the two Parish Councils decided to work jointly to prepare a Neighbourhood Development Plan (NDP) to guide new development in the area.

+1.6 A steering group of Parish Councillors and interested local residents from both Parishes has met regularly to oversee the preparation of the NDP.
+From the beginning of the plan preparation process there has been a strong intention to engage and consult with as many local people and stakeholders as possible

-To date, several consultation processes have taken place.
+1.7 To date, several consultation processes have taken place.
 These included:

 Dates Event July 2013 - 2015 Informal public consultation including Blackwell Festivals.
-Mainly asking the question "What do you like and dislike about your neighbourhood?"
-April 2014 Questionnaire to Lickey & Blackwell residents Summer 2014 Above questionnaire to Cofton Hackett residents October 2014 and 2015 Residents' meetings with a simple questionnaire October 2016 Three residents' consultation meetings June - July 2017 Four consultation meetings on the First Draft Plan March 2018 Open Forum Q&A session and update, The Wheel, Blackwell July 2018 Sat 7 10-noon The Trinity Centre, Lickey 1-3pm The Wheel, Blackwell 4-6pm Cofton Hackett Village Hall Wed 11 7-9pm The Wheel, Blackwell
+Mainly asking the question " What do you like and dislike about your neighbourhood? " April 2014 Questionnaire to Lickey & Blackwell residents Summer 2014 Above questionnaire to Cofton Hackett residents October 2014 and 2015 Residents' meetings with a simple questionnaire October 2016 Three residents' consultation meetings June - July 2017 Four consultation meetings on the First Draft Plan March 2018 Open Forum Q&A session and update, The Wheel, Blackwell July 2018 Sat 710-noonThe Trinity Centre, Lickey1-3pmThe Wheel, Blackwell4-6pmCofton Hackett Village HallWed 117-9pmThe Wheel, Blackwell